It looks like you're new here. If you want to get involved, click one of these buttons!

 Several 22 x 28 aluminum

 AlumaComp sheets will be prepared and a canvas will be attached to each one.

 I will clean the brushed surface with alcohol.

 I will soak the canvas in rabbit skin glue, paint a layer of RSG onto the brushed side of the aluminum, wring canvas dry, apply wet canvas to wet aluminum surface.
 But first, I will cook RSG only once in a double boiler and not bring it to a boil.
 This sizing recipe keeps the oil in the primer and oil paints from rotting the canvas.

 I will smooth canvas to aluminum with a brayer and

 fingers, clean up excess, and allow to dry under compression.

 an oil primer and let that dry--about a week-and-a-half per application.
 I will add oil paint to tone the last layer of primer with a 'Carder Brown.'

 It’s ready to paint with Geneva paints now.

-In 6 months, I will apply a glossy varnish to the finished painting.
+In 6 months, I will apply a removable glossy varnish to the finished painting.